To Smooth or Not? When Label Smoothing Meets Noisy Labels

 We defer all proofs to Appendix \ref{app:proofs}.
-Our work primarily contributes to the literature of learning with noisy labels \cite{scott2013classification,natarajan2013learning,liu2015classification,Patrini_2017_CVPR,xu2019l_dmi,kim2019nlnl,liu2020peer}.
-Our core results are contingent on recent works of understanding the effect of label smoothing when training deep neural network models \cite{muller2019does,li2020regularization,yuan2020revisiting,xu2020towards,chen2021robust,gao2020towards,chen2020investigation,lee2020soft,liu2021importance}, and in particular when label noise presents \cite{lukasik2020does}.
-We generalize a concept called generalized label smoothing and provide new understandings for when, instead of setting a positive smoothing rate as the literature would normally do, a negative smoothing rate is considered a better option.
-Due to the space limit, we defer a detailed discussion of related works into Appendix \ref{app:full_related}.
+Our work primarily contributes to the literature of learning with noisy labels \citep{scott2013classification,natarajan2013learning,liu2015classification,patrini2017making,liu2020peer}.
+Our core results are contingent on recent works of understanding the effect of label smoothing when training deep neural network models, { i.e., label smoothing improves model calibration \citep{muller2019does}, more complicated forms of label smoothing \citep{li2020regularization,yuan2020revisiting}, and in particular when label noise presents \citep{lukasik2020does,liu2021importance}.} Due to the space limit, we defer a more detailed discussion of related works to Appendix \ref{app:full_related}.